IcebreakerAudio/Slope-Overload/README.md

 __Slope Overload__ can be built using CMake.
 The CMake files were based off the [pamplejuce](https://github.com/sudara/pamplejuce) template, but simplified.

-Personally I use [Visual Studio Code](https://code.visualstudio.com/) for working on and building the project, but you can also build from the terminal if you have CMake installed.
+Personally I use [Visual Studio Code](https://code.visualstudio.com/) for working on and building the project, but you can also build from the terminal if you have CMake installed and set up for that.

 ## Install

-Pre-built binaries are included.
-You just need to place them in the correct directory (which are listed in the _ReadMe_ file in the download).
+Pre-built binaries are available [here](https://github.com/IcebreakerAudio/Slope-Overload/releases).
+You just need to place them in the correct directory (info is available on the release page).

 Note that Apple have a very heavy-handed security system that will probably block the plugins from being used.
 You will need to update the MacOS security features to either allow unsigned files, or to exclude the plugin files (the method for how to do this changes now and again, so Google for the latest technique).